Cleveland

 Trivia & Famous Residents

-Dorothy Dandridge was the 1st Black Nominee for a Best Actor Oscar
+Dorothy Dandridge was the 1st Black Nominee for the Best Actor Oscar

 Early Diversity at Oberlin